srsgores/LighthouseLabs/W1D2/README.md

 - real language questions
 - it's nice to add the language you're using, the environment, etc.
 - StackOverflow is your best friend
-- Documentation is also your best friend (you have lot's of best friends)
+- documentation is also your best friend (you have lots of best friends)
   - MDN
   - Node

 ## Git workflow